bobwulff/gatchaSPflexboard/README.md

 > :warning: **THIS IS UNTESTED!
 WE'RE STILL WORKING OUT THE SIZING.
 USE AT YOUR OWN RISK**
 > <br>*Update Sunday April 14th, 2024: tweaked some positioning, but so far seems promising.
 I've re-ordered another test*
+> <br>*Update Saturday Jun 22nd: Jeez, has it been that long?
+Had to tweak some positionings again.
+Re-ordered more samples.
+There's a version of the GatchaSP as well, so I'll have to try this flex PCB with that shell.
+Maybe that'll warrant a whole new video?*

 This is designed to be used with the Game Boy Advance SP mod created by [Joseph Tompkins](https://ko-fi.com/josephtomkins) called the [Gacha SP](https://www.youtube.com/watch?v=QM45YnBbGOQ).